arko05roy/Arx-Protocol/README.md

-# Gaia: Verifiable Impact Protocol on OP Stack L3
+# Arx: Verifiable Impact Protocol on OP Stack L3

 > *Bridging Real-World Environmental Action with On-Chain Verification*

-Gaia is a Layer 3 blockchain built on OP Stack, settling to Celo, that transforms environmental projects into verifiable, tradeable carbon credits through decentralized validation and proof-of-impact consensus.
+Arx is a Layer 3 blockchain built on OP Stack, settling to Celo, that transforms environmental projects into verifiable, tradeable carbon credits through decentralized validation and proof-of-impact consensus.

 ---

-## 🌍 What is Gaia?
+## 🌍 What is Arx?

-Gaia solves the climate finance trilemma: *verification, **transparency, and **liquidity*.
+Arx solves the climate finance trilemma: *verification, **transparency, and **liquidity*.
 We enable:

 - 🌱 *Funders* to invest in verified environmental work and receive tokenized carbon credits
 - 🔨 *Operators* to access capital for projects and prove their impact on-chain